dhev-wisdom/Projects/README.md

   Redux, SCSS, Bootstrap, Styled components, Firebase

 # Tools:
-  Visual Studio code, Chrome, Firefox, Powershell, Git, GitHub, Netlify
+  Visual Studio code, Chrome, Firefox, GitBash, Git, GitHub, Netlify

-Check out my projects and tell me what you think about them.

-All critics, questions, suggestions, referrals and collabs are highly welcome.

-Shoot me a message if you have a project you want me (or us) to work on.
+Send me a mail if you have a project you want me (/us) to work on.

 I hope you enjoy it here